Submission Shark Community | Instagram: @zer0darl3rdy

 When you were first starting, what was the most difficult concept of jiu-jitsu that you had trouble getting?

-Honestly, defense was so hard.
+Honestly, defence was so hard.
 My first few months of training I strictly trained off my back so I could deal with it and learn to survive early.

 What makes you want to inspire and motivate others?